 - Copy for the landing page these ads point to

-- Scripts for patient liaisons who speak to patients about your trial
+- Scripts for team members who speak to patients about the trial

 - Mock-ups of print advertisements